![]() |

 |

-You will be delighted to know that authority records have exactly the same format as Answer records it is simply their position in an authority section that determines they are authority records (and that they will be of TYPE NS).
+Only relevant in query response (the count of additional records will be 0 for queries).
+You will be delighted to know that authority records have exactly the same format as Answer records it is simply their position in an authority section that determines they are authority records (and that they will be of Resource Record (RR) type NS).

 The contents of an 8 bit byte (an octet) may be expressed in decimal (base 10), binary (base 2) or hexadecimal (base 16 - 0-9, A-F) as follows: